SingAREN/XeAP2-Tutorials/Session-2/01: NRO Lab.md

 ## radsecproxy Configuration

-1. Within the editor, add port and logging configuration
+1. Within the editor, add port and logging configuration:

 	- **Listening interface and port number:**